worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 ## Chapter FOURTEEN: THE SIGNAL CONTINUES

-### 2018-Present
+**2018-Present**

-Sarah was seventy-five when Voyager 2 crossed the heliopause in December 2018\.
+Liv was seventy-five when Voyager 2 crossed the heliopause in December 2018\.
 She watched that announcement too, alone in her house, tears streaming down her face.

 Both of them were out there now.
 Beyond the sun's reach.
 In interstellar space.
 Still transmitting.
 Still connected.